 Other electric fence cost factors include fence type, labor, permits, landscaping repairs, and ongoing maintenance.

-Set aside funds for prep work—clearing brush or leveling tricky terrain—when you build out your total project budget.
+Set aside funds for prep work—like clearing brush or leveling tricky terrain—when you build out your total project budget.

-Installing an electric fence costs $1,337 on average, with most homeowners paying between $1,027 and $1,647.
-While a simple, low-end electric fence costs as little as $425, a high-end fence covering a wider area can cost up to $2,050.
-Important electric fence cost factors include its length, how many strands of wire it uses, and the complexity of the fence installation.
+Installing an electric fence costs $1,337 on average.
+While a simple, low-end electric fence can cost as little as $425, a high-end fence covering a wider area can cost up to $2,050.
+Important cost factors include the fence's length, how many strands of wire it uses, and the complexity of the fence installation.

 Acres | Average Cost Range |